-Deciding to sell your house or flat can be an exciting time because it likely means you’re moving to a new dream home.
+Deciding to sell your property can be an exciting time because it likely means you’re moving to a new dream home.
 But before you put your house up for sale you should make some improvements outside that can help to make your property even more attractive to buyers.

 Why the outside of the house is just as important as the inside to buyers